-The electrical power output for these large systems is determined primarily by the engineering of the system for a given wind environment and integration of the output into the electrical grid.
+The powercurve flattens above 12 m/s because the mechanical and electrical systems are not designed for greater output.
+It is turned off by rotating the blades away from the wind above 25 m/ s to prevent damage.
+If we extract energy from the wind, the outflow will slow and will require a larger cross-sectional area in order to conserve the mass flow.
+The drawing below depicts the wind generator interaction.
+Some of the wind is forced to go around the blades and cannot be used.
+The generator power is extracted in the interaction zone. $V_i, A_i \longrightarrow$ Input or Upwind Flow The electrical power output for these large systems is determined primarily by the engineering of the system for a given wind environment and integration of the output into the electrical grid.
 This system is optimized for a mean wind environment around 12 m/s (27 mi/hr).
 Using the powercurve on the left we need only to know the wind velocity to compute the power output.

-Note: Because each generator slows down the flow somewhat there is no advantage in placing the generators close together in a wind energy array as seen in the photo on the far left.
-Also using more than three blades offers no energy advantage, but it poses a weight cost.
+Note: Because each generator slows down the flow somewhat there is no advantage in placing the generators close together in a wind energy array; see the in the photo on the far left.
+Also, using more than three blades offers no energy advantage, but it poses a weight cost.